0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 - **Pass-through Authentication (PTA)**
 - **Federation authN with ADFS**

-Ensure your tenant uses one of these, and verify that **Hybrid Join is enabled** via “Device Options” in Azure AD Connect.
+Ensure your tenant uses one of these, and verify that **Hybrid Join is enabled** via “Device Options” in Entra ID Connect.

 ---